JT-OliverWolf/OptimizationProject/README.md

 # OptimizationProject

-This project is a group project, it's a part of TMA947 Nonlinear Optimization course at Chalmers University of Technology
+This project is a group project, it's a part of the TMA947 Nonlinear Optimization course at Chalmers University of Technology.

-My role in this project is to formulate a problem into a mathematical formulation, implement a code to solve the problem and oversee the report.
+My role in this project is to formulate a problem into a mathematical formulation, implement a code to solve the problem, and oversee the report.

-The instructor gave us a data of the 14 plannable powerplants in Sweden and consumer demands.
+The instructor gave us data of the 14 plannable power plants in Sweden and consumer demands.

-The goals of this project is to formulate a minimization problem to minimize the cost of the production of electricity while satisfied the consumer damands and the constraints of each powerplants.
+The goals of this project is to formulate a minimization problem to minimize the cost of the production of electricity while satisfying consumer demands and the constraints of each power plants.

 This project is implemented using Julia and JuMP.

-The result are in the report file, and the implemented code are in the appendix of the report.
+The results are in the report file, and the implemented code are in the appendix of the report.